CroissantDog/telegrambot/README.md

 This is a telegram bot based in Noelle a character from Genshin Impact.

-This bot can sends anime gifs, trim urls, use YouTube search and reply with hentai doujinshis to five-digit numbers.
+This bot can sends anime gifs, trim urls, use YouTube search and more.

 Commands: